 Let your friends know how you feel about texting.
 By giving them a heads up, you offer them a chance to better understand if you respond anxiously or accusatory to a message.
 For those who are introverted or socially awkward, sharing this information can be tough.
 However, it helps keep communication open and honest while limiting the risk of frustration.

-6. Put the Phone Away
+6. Put Your Phone Out of Reach

 If you’re spending time with others, put your phone away.
 At first, this may make you feel even more anxious, especially if you’re waiting for an important text to arrive.
-However, focusing on who you’re with and the present moment is important, and can teach you to combat your triggers.
+However, focusing on who you’re with and the present moment is important and can teach you to combat your triggers.
 You may even notice that you forget about your concerns about the text entirely!

 When texting proves too overwhelming for you, ask the other person if a phone call works for them instead.
 You’ll be better able to hear their reactions and share your thoughts effectively without miscommunications.
 Even if this is something that needs to be scheduled, interacting over the phone rather than through texts can greatly ease your anxiety.